svvollmer/svvollmer/README.md

 I use genomics to study how corals resist global threats like rising temperatures and disease outbreaks.

-### More about me:
+#### More about me:
--PhD        Harvard University
+- PhD        Harvard University
--PostDocs   Smithsonian Tropical Research Institute
+- PostDocs   Smithsonian Tropical Research Institute

 #### Fun facts:
 Surfer, fisher, hiker, and Westy enthusiast